by Audrey Anderson, The University of Texas at Austin College of Pharmacy, and Dr. Marc Goldstein, MD, Curist Medical

-- Allergies: Sneezing is a symptom of allergies, and may be present with other allergy symptoms like itchiness.
+Sneezing is a common symptom of allergies, and may be present with other allergy symptoms like itchiness.
 Fortunately, sneezing from allergies can be treated with common allergy medicines like antihistamines.
-Check out Coronavirus vs Allergies article by Dr. Marc Goldstein, MD, to learn how to tell the difference between allergies and coronavirus.
+Check out Coronavirus vs Allergies to learn how to tell the difference between allergies and coronavirus.

-- Dust and dirt: If you find yourself sneezing during your spring cleaning, it could simply be from all the dust and dirt that was just kicked up into the air.
+If you find yourself sneezing during your spring cleaning, it could simply be from all the dust and dirt that was just kicked up into the air.
 That may be related to dust allergies as well.
 For tips about cleaning and disinfecting, especially with COVID, learn more in Cleaning & Disinfecting.